 Best of all, the cranberry salsa is made with simple ingredients you probably already have on hand.
 You’ll need jalapeños, green onions, cilantro, ginger, and just a bit of lemon and apple juice.
 You can adjust for spiciness by adding more or less jalapeño, or make your salsa more on the sweet side and add a diced apple to the mix.

-Serve your cranberry salsa as a side dish at the Thanksgiving table, or as a dipping sauce for raw crunchy veggies.
-It would also pair great with crispy kale chips!
+Serve your cranberry salsa as a holiday side dish or a dipping sauce for raw, crunchy veggies.
+It would also pair great with Rosemary Crackers!

 12 oz bag (4 cups) fresh cranberries

 1 tbsp fresh ginger, peeled and chopped

 2 tbsp fresh lemon juice

 Combine the cranberries, jalapenos, green onion, cilantro, ginger, and lemon juice in a food processor until chopped but still chunky.

 Add the lemon and apple juice and pulse until just combined.
 Serve chilled.